Dog Corner

 Just a Tweet!Make a SharePin it!Share it!Mix it!

-Before we move to the actual answer and methods you can use, here is a short explanation of why dogs do this.
+Before we move on to the actual answer and methods you can use, here is a short explanation of why dogs do this.
 How to stop a dog from marking outside questions will be much easier to answer once you know the basics.

 Usually, male dogs will start doing this at age 6-12 months or once they reach sexual maturity.

-Yes, female dogs will do this as well but rarely.
+Yes, female dogs will do this as well, but rarely.
 Also, only intact female dogs will mark the territory.
-It is a much rarer behavior but it can happen.
+It is a much rarer behavior, but it can happen.
 Once again, a dog will use pee to communicate with other dogs.

 Articlesyou may like